RBVI/ChimeraX/docs/devel/tutorials/tutorial_read_format.rst

 The ``ChimeraXClassifier`` tags on lines 41-43 informs ChimeraX that this bundle supports reading a data format named **XYZ**.

+**WARNING: the DataFormat classifier is deprecated and will be replaced by the more flexible Manager/Provider bundle_info mechanism in the future.
+This example will be updated when implementation is complete.**

 The **DataFormat** classifier consists of several fields after the format name: